geoip-lite/node-geoip/README.md

 why geoip-lite
 --------------

-So why are we called geoip-lite?  `npm` already has a [geoip package](http://search.npmjs.org/#/geoip) which provides a JavaScript binding around libgeoip from MaxMind.
-The `geoip` package is fully featured and supports everything that the MaxMind APIs support, however, it requires `libgeoip` to be installed on your system.

-`geoip-lite` on the other hand is a fully JavaScript implementation.
-It is not as fully featured as `geoip` however, by reducing its scope, it is about 40% faster at doing lookups.
+`geoip-lite` is a fully JavaScript implementation of the MaxMind geoip API.
+It is not as fully featured as bindings that use `libgeoip`.
+By reducing scope, this package is about 40% faster at doing lookups.
 On average, an IP to Location lookup should take 20 microseconds on a Macbook Pro.
 IPv4 addresses take about 6 microseconds, while IPv6 addresses take about 30 microseconds.

 synopsis
 --------